pconley/kazoku-client/README.md

 ## Overview ##

-Kazoku is a two part project consisting of a Ruby on Rails app (server) that provides a set of json web services to this Angular2 SPA app (client).
+Kazoku is a two part project consisting of a Firebase backend that provides a set of json web services to this Angular2 SPA app (client).
 Combined it is a application for displaying maintaining a complex set of family tree information.